vamtiger-project/vamtiger-get-fie-data/README.md

 const getFileData = require('vamtiger-get-file-data').default;
 ```

-[VAMTIGER Get File Data](https://github.com/vamtiger-project/vamtiger-get-file-data) will return data for deined file path as a [buffer](https://nodejs.org/api/buffer.html):
+[VAMTIGER Get File Data](https://github.com/vamtiger-project/vamtiger-get-file-data) will return data for defined file path as a [buffer](https://nodejs.org/api/buffer.html):
 ```javascript
 const fileData = getFileData('some/file/absolute/path')
     .then(handleResult)
     .catch(handleError);
 ```

-When defining the encoding as **utf-8**, the data will be returned as a string:
+When defining the encoding as **utf-8**, data will be returned as a string:
 ```javascript
 const fileText = getFileData('some/file/absolute/path', 'utf-8')
     .then(handleResult)